semuconsulting/pyubx2/README.md

 The `pyubx2` homepage is located at [https://github.com/semuconsulting/pyubx2](https://github.com/semuconsulting/pyubx2).

-UBX protocol information sourced from u-blox Interface Specifications © 2013-2021, u-blox AG.
 This is an independent project and we have no affiliation whatsoever with u-blox.

 **FYI** There is a companion library [pynmeagps](http://github.com/semuconsulting/pynmeagps), which handles standard NMEA 0183 GNSS/GPS messages.